Case for AllNew Nook Glowlight Plus 78 Inch 2019 Release Ultra Lightweight Slim Shell Cover for Barnes Noble Glowlight Plus 78 eReader Not Fit. | Better Homes & Gardens

 Advertisement

 Specifically designed for New Barnes & Noble Nook GlowLight Plus eReader 7.8 Inch 2019 release ONLY, will NOT compatible with previous Gen 6 Inch 2015 old model BNRV510.
-Premium synthetic leather with soft non-scratch microfiber interior.
+Made from premium synthetic leather with soft non-scratch microfiber interior.
 Prevent from finger prints, dirt, and scratches.
-Super slim and ultra lightweight edition.
-Protect your device without adding unnecessary bulk or weight.
-Magnetic clasp ensures cover is securely closed, secures your device without straps covering the front.
-Available in a variety of bright and fun colors.
+Foldable stand design could set your hands free during your reading.
+Build-in card slot is convenient to store your cards and cashes.
+Hand strap allows to read with one hand easier and more comfortable, front cover keeps folded and sticks to the back cover.
+Magnetic clasp ensures cover is securely closed, secures your Device could be well protected.